 Notice of Privacy Practices

-This Notice of Privacy Practices is provided to you pursuant to the Health Insurance Portability and Accountability Act of 1996 and its implementing rules and regulations (HIPAA).
-It applies to all of Deborah Heart and Lung Center’s facilities, locations, programs, employees, agents, and volunteers (collectively, DHLC).
-It also applies to other health care providers who are not employed by Deborah, such as independent consultant, auxiliary and other physicians who are on our medical staff or who may provide you with care while at DHLC (“Independent Practitioners”) as well as medical residents, interns and other individuals participating in medical education.
+The Health Insurance Portability and Accountability Act of 1996 and its implementing rules and regulations (HIPAA) requires that we provide this notice to you.
+The terms of this notice apply to all of Deborah Heart and Lung Center’s facilities, locations, programs, employees, agents, and volunteers (collectively, DEBORAH®).
+It also applies to health care providers not employed by Deborah but on our medical staff, such as independent consulting physicians, auxiliary and other physicians who may provide care to you while at DEBORAH (“Independent Practitioners”), as well as medical residents, interns and other individuals participating in medical education.

-Revision and Effective Date of This Notice: November 13, 2020
+Revision and Effective Date of This Notice: September 10, 2021

 Originally Adopted: April 14, 2003

-- Notification and communication with family.
+- Notification and Communication with Family.
 We may disclose your health information to notify or assist in notifying a family member, your personal representative or another person responsible for your care about your location, your general condition or in the event of your death.
 If you are able and available to agree or object, we will give you the opportunity to object prior to making this notification.
 If you are unable or unavailable to agree or object, our health professionals will use their best judgment in communication with your family and others.

 - Public Health.
-As required or permitted by law, we may disclose your health information to public health authorities for purposes related to: preventing or controlling disease, injury or disability; reporting child abuse or neglect; reporting domestic violence; reporting to the Food and Drug Administration problems with products and reactions to medications; reporting to state immunization registries or to those required by law to have access to immunization records, and reporting disease or infection exposure.
+As required or permitted by law, we may disclose your health information to public health authorities for purposes related to preventing or controlling disease, injury or disability; reporting child abuse or neglect; reporting domestic violence; reporting to the Food and Drug Administration problems with products and reactions to medications; reporting to state immunization registries or to those required by law to have access to immunization records, and reporting disease or infection exposure.

-- Law enforcement.
+- Law Enforcement.
 We may disclose your health information to a law enforcement official for purposes such as identifying or locating a suspect, fugitive, material witness or missing person, complying with a court order or subpoena and other law enforcement purposes.

-- Deceased person information.
+- Deceased Person Information.
 We may disclose your health information to coroners, medical examiners and funeral directors.
 We may also disclose your health information to those family members, friends or other individuals involved in your care or payment for such care before your death.

 - Organ Donation.
 We may disclose your health information to organizations involved in procuring, banking or transplanting organs and tissues.

 - Public Safety.
-We may disclose your health information to appropriate persons in order to prevent or lessen a serious and imminent threat to the health or safety of a particular person or the general public.
+We may disclose your health information to appropriate persons to prevent or lessen a serious and imminent threat to the health or safety of a particular person or the general public.

-- Specialized government functions.
+- Specialized Government Functions.
 If necessary, we may disclose your health information for military and national security purposes, such as protection of the President.

 - Appointment Reminders.
 We may contact you to provide appointment reminders or to give information about other treatments or health-related benefits and services that may be of interest to you.

 - Right to receive Notice of Privacy Breach.
-You have the right to receive written notification if DHLC discovers a breach of unsecured protected health information involving your health information.
+You have the right to receive written notification if DEBORAH discovers a breach of unsecured protected health information involving your health information.
 Breach means the unauthorized acquisition, access, use, or disclosure of protected health information which compromises the security or privacy of information.
 The Notice will include a description of the breach, health information involved, steps we have taken to mitigate the breach, and actions that you may need to take in response to the breach.

 III.
 Your Health Information Rights